puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

     vim pasture/templates/pasture.service.epp

 Add your parameters tag and comment to the beginning of the file.
-Set the `--config_file` argumnet of the start command to to value of `$pasture_config_fle`
+Set the `--config_file` argument of the start command to the value of `$pasture_config_fle`

 ```